-Graduate students are encouraged to contact their academic advisor and/or graduate chair Jim Glassman to plan for the coming weeks.
+Graduate students are encouraged to contact their academic advisor and/or graduate chair Jim Glassman with any questions.

-If you are an international student who is trying to get home or overseas and unable to travel to Canada, please contact International Student Advising.
+If you are an international student who is unable to travel to Canada, please contact International Student Advising.

-UBC Geography student advising has moved online.
+UBC Geography student advising is now online.
 Appointments can be booked here, and both video conferencing and phone conferencing options are available.

-The Geography building is now closed.
+The Geography building is currently closed.
 If you urgently need to gain access, you will need an approved exemption form.
 Please refer to the guidelines circulated by the Head of Department.

 Staff are working from home and can be contacted via email, including the IT support team.

-A/V support is now remote; please email Aaron or Bret with any questions about online teaching.
+A/V support is available remotely; please email Aaron or Bret with any questions about online teaching.
 UBC’s Keep Teaching website is also being regularly updated, and the Learning Technology Hub has a drop-in virtual collaborate session for support Monday – Friday, 9am – 4:30pm.

-We will update daily as changes occur, and deeply appreciate how supportive and kind our departmental community has been to each other as we all adapt to this new situation.
+We will update this page regularly as changes occur, and deeply appreciate how supportive and kind our departmental community has been to each other in this unprecedented time.